harvard-dce/dce_lti/README.md

 rendered.
 You can customize this output by creating a file named `app/views/dce_lti/sessions/invalid.html.erb`, per the default engine view resolution behavior.

+### Cookieless Sessions - Experimental

+If you're running your LTI app on a domain different than your LMS, it will not work in recent Safari browers.
+This is because [Safari blocks third party cookies set in an iframe by default](https://support.apple.com/kb/PH19214?locale=en_US).
+Mozilla has hinted at implementing this default as well, so the days of setting a cookie in an iframe and expecting it to work are probably numbered.
+Thanks, pervasive ad networks!

+There are a few options:

+1. Run your LMS and LTI provider on the same domain.
+This isn't really doable if you want to provide a tool useful to multiple consumers on multiple domains,
+1. Only provide completely anonymous LTI tools,
+1. Build single page javascript-driven apps,
+1. Ask your users to enable third-party cookies,
+1. Block users when you detect they don't support third-party cookies,
+1. Persist the users session by including it in every link and form.

+This engine implements the last option by detecting when a browser doesn't accept cookies and then rewriting outgoing URLs and forms to include a session.

+This behavior is disabled by default and requires minimal app-level changes:

+1. Edit `config/initializers/dce_lti_config.rb`.
+Uncomment
+   `lti.enable_cookieless_sessions = false` and set it to `true`.
+1. You must use database sessions as provided by `activerecord-session_store`, which we install by default and you should've already configured.
+1. The `redirect_after_successful_auth` path must include the session key and id so we can pick it up if cookies aren't available (this is the default as well).

+Please report bugs to github issues, there are bound to be a few.

+If a user supports cookies, we do basically nothing.
+We don't rewrite forms or URLs and we use a cookied (and database-backed) session per the usual.

+#### How cookieless sessions work

+When a request comes in without a cookie but with the session key and ID, then the `DceLti::Middleware::CookieShim` middleware "shims" it into the Rack environment and the session information is restored by subsequent middleware.

+When we detect that a user doesn't accept third-party cookies, we use `Rack::Plastic` to rewrite forms and URLs to include the session key and id from the `redirect_after_successful_auth` redirect.
+This happens in the `DceLti::Middleware::CookielessSessions` middleware.

+#### Known issues with cookieless sessions

+* Even if your app works with cookieless sessions, other cookie sessioned iframe'd apps won't: for instance the youtube javascript iframe API and many other third-party javascript apps.
+* We only rewrite URLs without a protocol and domain ('/posts/1') to match the URLs emitted by rails by default.
+If you're manually inserting links to your application that include the protocol and domain name ('http://example.com/posts/1'), the middleware doesn't catch it.
+This could be fixed to be a bit smarter in the future.
+* You will need to ensure that the session key and id tags along for ajax requests to your LTI application.

+#### Database session cleanup

+Run the included `dce_lti:clean_sessions` rake task periodically to remove old sessions - the default is 7 days, you can modify this with the `OLDER_THAN_X_DAYS` environment variable, thusly:

+    OLDER_THAN_X_DAYS=14 rake dce_lti:clean_sessions

+#### Database session hijacking for cookieless sessions

+This is an issue, unfortunately.
+If a malicious user were able to get ahold of a link in another user's LTI session (when that other user is under a cookieless session) it'd contain a working session ID and could be exploited.

+This can be mitigated several ways:

+1. Deliver your LTI application over SSL to protect the transport layer.
+You pretty much need to do this anyway, so this shouldn't be a big deal.
+1. Expire your sessions by setting the `expire_after` option in `config/initializers/session_store.rb` to a value short enough to not annoy your users.

+If you set `expire_after` too short, your users will get annoyed.
+If you set it too long, the sessions will linger and increase the time the session is vulnerable.
+We're looking into other ways of mitigating this as well - PRs accepted!

 ### Nonce cleanup